If the green light is on, we’re open for submissions.

 Given the exigencies of the time, Fomite would like to step outside its normal literary publishing practice, and add to its offerings a series of bound pamphlets on urgent political, social, cultural, and organizing issues from a radical, anti-capitalist viewpoint, useful to readers seeking to participate in political action.
 We invite submissions of eloquent essays, analyses, and manifestos of approximately 5,000 words which speak to the devolving situation in America and around the world.

 A new category for us.
 Some of the greatest writing in English – from Swift to Foster-Wallace has been in the form of literary essays.
 Several of our Fomite authors have submitted essay mss of such high quality, that we are persuaded to try this as an invite-category.
 So if you have something to say, and can say it greatly, give us a try.

 Plays and Theater Pieces

-While there are many examples of unforgettable "fourth wall" dramas, where people, often in extremis, converse with one another in various settings, realistic (Ibsen, Chekhov, Albee) or abstract (Arthur Miller, Tennessee Williams) — plays wonderful to produce, direct, or act in, Fomite would like to concentrate on publishing theater pieces which explore the surreal, the hyperreal, the infrareal, pieces which show its reader/audience worlds beyond their worlds.
-We think of Godot, or Endgame, or Rhinoceros, or Ubu Roi, writers like Brecht or Peter Weiss, (Marat/Sade), or even lunatic Mel Brooks, practitioners of Artaud's preachings about the scope and intensity of theater and its effects.
+While there are many examples of unforgettable "fourth wall" dramas, where people, often in extremis, converse with one another in various settings, realistic (Ibsen, Chekhov, Albee) or abstract (Arthur Miller, Tennessee Williams) about important issues -- plays wonderful to produce, direct, or act in, Fomite would like to concentrate on publishing theater pieces that explore the surreal, the hyperreal, the infrareal, pieces which show its reader/audience worlds beyond their worlds.
+We think of Godot, or Endgame, or Ubu Roi, or the productions of the Bread & Puppet Theater, of writers like Brecht or Peter Weiss, (Marat/Sade), or even lunatic Mel Brooks, practitioners of Artaud's preachings about the scope and intensity of theater and its effects.